 Knees Deep is a series of paintings and sculptures inspired by the traumatic events that followed Hurricane Irma in 2017.
 The storm which spoiled dozens of artworks, sketchbooks and furniture in my South Florida home-studio.
 Thus images of exposed pipes, sunken cars and moldy sketchbooks populate the works.
-The rest of the pictures in this series explore the common images most South-Floridians see every day and the fragility of living in this subtropical paradise.
+The pictures in this series explore the common sights most South-Floridians are familiar with and hint at the fragility of this subtropical paradise.

 Jefreid Lotti |Miami |2019

 Observe Lotti’s radiography of the “efichensi” (a vernacular pronunciation of efficiency), that affordable living space that has become the door to the American dream for many immigrants and crucial to understanding the sociology of Cuban-American immigration; or Miguel Saludes’ pixilation and augmentation of reality, enlarging the American landscape, from a field of flowers to a concrete wall, scrutinizing the surrounding, processing its dualities to the limits of abstraction until digested into a totally new identity; or Labañino’s contractile reality that merges different points of view into the same plane, allowing blurred memories and details to coexist in the same space.
 These three artists are crossed by their hyphenated identities, Cuban-Americans belonging and bonding like most of us, challenging traditional painting to express their personal journey into a new ecosystem, a journey that we are from now on thankful they shared with us.